tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  * Our withdrawal function accepts the following parameters:

- * A `uint` amount representing the amount of Ether (in its smallest denomination, Wei) we would like to withdraw.
+ * A `uint` amount representing the amount of ether (in its smallest denomination, Wei) we would like to withdraw.

  * The `address` recipient that we would like to withdraw to.

- * All smart contracts on Ethereum have their own address when deployed, and can store and send Ether like a wallet.
+ * All smart contracts on Ethereum have their own address when deployed, and can store and send ether like a wallet.

  * Address types have built-in functions, like `address.balance`.
-If we set the address to `payable`, the `.transfer` function is enabled, which allows us to transfer Ether from the contract's wallet to that address.
+If we set the address to `payable`, the `.transfer` function is enabled, which allows us to transfer ether from the contract's wallet to that address.

  * Notice that we have the recipient parameter set as a `payable address` in this withdraw function.
 We still have to be explicit like this in the parameters as well, so that we can call the `.transfer` function on the recipient address later in the function.